The-AI-Alliance/.github/profile/README.md

           </ul>
         </td>
         <td>
           <em>Evaluation Is for Everyone</em> addresses two problems: 1) many AI application builders don't know what they should do to ensure trust and safety, and 2) it should be as easy as possible to add trust and safety capabilities to AI applications.
 Many trust and safety evaluation suites are available that can be executed on the <a href="https://the-ai-alliance.github.io/eval-ref-stack">Evaluation Reference Stack</a>.
 We are making it as easy as possible for AI application developers to find and deploy the evaluations they need.
 See also the companion <a href="https://the-ai-alliance.github.io/ai-application-testing/">Achieving Confidence in Enterprise AI Applications</a> project.
+This project is part of the <a href="https://thealliance.ai/core-projects/trust-and-safety-evaluations" target="tsei">Trust and Safety Evaluation Initiative</a> (TSEI).
         </td>
       </tr>
       <tr>